viaacode/saml-theme/README.md

 ```

-Now copy the meemoo module with themed files and stylesheets:
+4. Now copy the meemoo module with themed files and stylesheets to the modules inside the simplesampl deployed application:
 ```
 cp -r saml-theme/saml_v2/modules/meemoo /usr/local/idp-tst.hetarchief.be/simplesamlphp-2.2.2/modules/
 ```